-- (1) This rule applies to- - (a) the first annual general meeting of the Association after its incorporation; or - (b) any subsequent annual general meeting of the Association, after the annual report and financial statements of the Association have been received. - (2) The Chairperson of the meeting must declare all positions on the Committee vacant and hold elections for those positions in accordance with rules 51 to 54.
+- (1) This rule applies to- - (a) any annual general meeting of the Association, after the annual report and financial statements of the Association have been received. - (2) The Chairperson of the meeting must declare all positions on the Committee vacant and hold elections for those positions in accordance with rules 51 to 54.